 As discussed in the Introduction, most cases of ovarian/fallopian tube cancer are epithelial carcinoma.
-Of those, a great majority are high-grade serous cancer (HGSC).
+Of those, a great majority are HGSC.
 In general, treatment for early stage, HGSC ovarian/fallopian tube cancer often involves surgery and adjuvant chemotherapy.
 Treatment for more advanced HGSC includes surgery with adjuvant chemotherapy and/or targeted therapy, neoadjuvant chemotherapy followed by surgery, or chemotherapy alone if surgery is not possible.
 Your doctor will recommend a personalized treatment plan for you.

 Stromal tumors are a rare form of ovarian cancer.
 They are found in the connective tissue that holds the ovaries together.
 In general, for a stage I stromal tumor, treatment usually consists of surgery only.
 For high-risk, early-stage tumors or stage III or IV disease, doctors often consider combination chemotherapy.
 Your doctor will recommend a treatment plan for you.
 You should discuss the potential risks and potential benefits of treatment options with your doctor.

-Chemotherapy for a stromal tumor usually involves the combination of bleomycin, cisplatin, and etoposide.
+Chemotherapy for a stromal tumor usually involves the combination of bleomycin, cisplatin, and etoposide, or carboplatin and paclitaxel.
 Chemotherapy can be used after surgery or for tumors that have come back after treatment, called recurrent disease.
 Researchers are looking at chemotherapy with carboplatin (available as a generic drug) and paclitaxel as alternatives.
 For recurrent disease, doctors may use hormonal therapy.
-Studies are being done to test tumors to find other targeted drugs to treat ovarian stromal tumors.
+Studies are being done to test tumors to find other, targeted drugs to treat ovarian stromal tumors.

 If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer.
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.